-The user can erase or program one row of program Flash memory at a time.
+The user can erase one row of program Flash memory at a time.
+The user can program one block (4 instruction words) of Flash memory at a time.
 The general process is:

 - 1. Read one row of program Flash (32 instruction words) and store into data RAM as a data "image". - 2.
 Update the data image with the desired new data. - 3.
-Erase program Flash row. - a) Setup NVMCON register for multi-word, program Flash, erase and set WREN bit. - b) Write address of row to be erased into NVMADRU/NVMDR. - c) Write '55' to NVMKEY. - d) Write 'AA' to NVMKEY. - e) Set the WR bit.
+Erase program Flash row. - a) Setup NVMCON register for multi-word, program Flash, erase, and set WREN bit. - b) Write address of row to be erased into NVMADRU/NVMADR. - c) Write '55' to NVMKEY. - d) Write 'AA' to NVMKEY. - e) Set the WR bit.
 This will begin erase cycle. - f) CPU will stall for the duration of the erase cycle. - g) The WR bit is cleared when erase cycle ends.